Skip to Main Content

 What We Do

-HACC has been a leading provider and/or facilitator of housing redevelopment and rehabilitation in Clayton County
+The Housing Authority has been a leading provider and/or facilitator of housing redevelopment and rehabilitation in Clayton County.

-The Authority was created by the Clayton County Board of Commissioners initially to act as a financial "conduit" providing tax-exempt financing for developers seeking to construct or rehabilitate multifamily housing developments.
-Projects financed through the HACC are intended to provide quality, affordable housing for Clayton County citizens.
+HACC was created by the Clayton County Board of Commissioners initially to act as a financial "conduit" providing tax-exempt financing for developers seeking to construct or rehabilitate multifamily housing developments.
+Projects financed through HACC are intended to provide quality, affordable housing for Clayton County citizens.

 In addition, HACC has been a leading provider and/or facilitator of housing redevelopment and rehabilitation in Clayton County, with experience in the administration of federal and local programs that are designed to address potential urban blight, neighborhood deterioration, substandard housing construction, all while enhancing the overall quality of life and economic development in Clayton County and the metro Atlanta region.

-More specifically, the "programs" of HACC have included those whereby the Authority's role is as a local administrator for federally funded housing programs of the U.S. Department of Housing and Urban Development (HUD), namely the Department's Community Development Block Grant (CDBG) and HOME Programs.
+More specifically, the "programs" of the Housing Authority of Clayton County have included those whereby HACC's role is as a local administrator for federally funded housing programs of the U.S. Department of Housing and Urban Development (HUD), namely the Department's Community Development Block Grant (CDBG) and HOME Programs.
 These programs provide federal dollars for the rehabilitation of distressed local residences needing emergency repairs, retrofitting to accommodate seniors and citizens with disabilities, and rehab to raise the quality of home construction so that all residences are within code and able to maintain current and projected property values.
 Note: HACC is not currently administering any federally funded housing rehabilitation programs.

-Unlike similar organizations, HACC does not administer public housing or Section 8 housing vouchers.
+Unlike similar organizations, HACC does not administer public housing or Housing Choice (Section 8) housing vouchers.
 The administrator of public housing & Section 8 vouchers in Clayton County is the Jonesboro Housing Authority.
 That office can be reached at 770.478.7282.

 Who We Are